 Breathing consciously.
 So simple yet so powerful.

-Why should you decide to become more conscious of the breath?
+Why should become more conscious of the breath?
 An activity that happens by itself, automatically and naturally?
 Why not let it work its magic without bothering about it?
-Aren’t there more pressing things to worry about or to be conscious of than your own breath?
+Aren’t there more pressing things to worry about than your own breath?